 There are several places that mention the fall of the other angels and they all signify that it took place sometime after the fall of Satan, and for a different reason.
 Jude tells us that the angels did not preserve their original state and/or condition as purposed in the very beginning by God, but instead chose to leave their own proper habitation in order to enter into unnatural sexual relationships with human women (Jude 1:6-7).
 Also, there is not any evidence that this is a specific group of angels in contrast to other angels (as some have suggested) since Peter’s complimentary verse simply mentions the angels who sinned (2 Pet 2:4), which most likely includes every fallen angel.
 Thus the passages here in Jude and Peter most probably describe the fall of all the evil angels.

 Jude is most likely referring to the event described in Genesis where the “sons of God” took wives of the daughters of men (Gen 6:2, 4).
-There are some modern critics who have rejected the idea that the “sons of God” were angels here, but that premise was almost universally accepted in ancient times by both Jews and Christians.
-This includes the church fathers Clement of Alexandria (Frag.
+There are some modern critics who have rejected the idea that the “sons of God” were angels here, but that premise was almost universally accepted in ancient times by both Jews and Christians, except for the rise of a later position within Rabbinic Judaism during the second century that rejected the idea that angels can sin.
+Those who believed that angels sinned by having sexual relations with women include the church fathers Clement of Alexandria (Frag.
 Cass.
-2; Stromata 3.7.59; Instructor 3.2), Ireaneus (Against Heresies 4:36:4), Justin Martyr (2 Apology 5), Tertullian (Apparel Women 1:2), and Athenagoras (Plea for the Christians 24).
+2; Stromata 3.7.59; Instructor 3.2), Ireaneus (Against Heresies 4:36:4), Justin Martyr (2 Apology 5), Tertullian (Apparel Women 1:2), and Athenagoras (Plea for the Christians 24), and among the Jews, the Jewish historian Josephus (A.J.
+1:73) and the Jewish philosopher Philo (Gig.
+1:6-18; QG 1:92).
 Paul may have also been making a vague reference to this (1 Cor 11:10).
 In addition, the “sons of God” is also the term for angels elsewhere (Job 1:6, 2:1, 38:7) and there is a contrast in the Genesis passage between “sons of God” and “daughters of men” that cannot be explained away due to a lack of a convincing argument.
 In the biblical text, the fall of the angels is always related to one group and one event: the angels leaving heaven in order to have sexual relationships with mortal women.

 There is another reference to the fallen angels that also sheds further light upon this discussion.
 Interestingly, we are informed that Satan metaphorically pulled a third of the angels down to the earth with his tail (Rev 12:4), which suggests that the earth was already in existence when they sinned since the angels fell from heaven to the earth.
 There is no suggestion here of a united rebellion in heaven.
 The implication is that it was Satan who pulled them down and cast them to the earth, not God, implying that this entire group of angels followed after Satan later in sin and rebellion when they made a decision to abandon their original habitation.
 It correlates well with all the other passages.
 However, Satan did try to fight against God with his angels after the ascension of Christ and was defeated (Rev 12:7-9).